Hi, I’m Joe Waters and welcome to Selfish Giving.

 The goal of my blog is simple: To give small nonprofits and businesses the tools and strategies they need to raise money, grow their businesses and change the world.
 It's called cause marketing.
-If you haven't heard of it, you can check out my definition of it here.
-Also, read the comments in the post.
-They come from some of the most respected names in the industry.
-I promise they'll deepen your understanding of the subject.
-I know they did for me.

 Many people ask me about the name of my blog.
 "Why did you call it Selfish Giving?"
 Back in 2004 when I started blogging I wanted to pick a name that captured what I did but also got people's attention.